SheppCrafd/AI_Paul/README.md

 "sleep"	Sleeps in the nearest bed, if available.

 # Notes
-Automatically uses the best tools and armor based on material (netherite > diamond > iron > gold > chainmail > leather).
+Automatically uses the best tools and armor based on material (netherite -> diamond -> iron -> gold -> chainmail -> leather).

-Uses mineflayer-pathfinder for navigation.
+Uses Mineflayer-Pathfinder for navigation.

-Provides friendly in-game chat responses for every action.
+Provides friendly in-game chat responses for everything that isn't a command.